Working with your lawyer

 Your rights as a client

-The Commissioner has produced several fact sheets which may help you understand your rights and responsibilities when working with a lawyer.
-These are available from our Fact sheets page.
+We have several fact sheets to help you understand your rights and responsibilities when working with a lawyer.

 - Meeting a lawyer – your first appointment (151KB PDF)